 Edited by Melissa M. Furrow

-In this fresh edition of ten comic poems, Melissa M. Furrow "aims to put funny (or would-be funny) Middle English poems under the eyes of a much broader readership" than the scholarly researchers she appealed to in her earlier edition of many of the same poems.
+A "bourde" is an English comedic poem similar to a French fabliau but with a moralizing element and less of an emphasis on violence.
+In this fresh edition of ten Middle English bourdes, Melissa M. Furrow "aims to put funny (or would-be funny) Middle English poems under the eyes of a much broader readership" than the scholarly researchers she appealed to in her earlier edition of many of the same poems.
+This collection is specifically designed for students, and has contextualizing introductions, copious notes, glosses, and a glossary.

 Edited by John T. Sebastian